rexresearch

 patents, the room temperature superconductor (RTSC) and the

-high-energy electromagnetic field generator (HEEMFG), may in fact
+high-energy electromagnetic field generator (HEEMFG), may in

-most bizarre patent, the straight-out-of-science fiction-sounding
+Navy's most bizarre patent, the straight-out-of-science

-hybrid aerospace/underwater craft, describes that craft as
+fiction-sounding hybrid aerospace/underwater craft, describes

-high energy electromagnetic fields to enable its unbelievable
+superconductor technology and high energy electromagnetic fields

-speed and maneuverability.
-If those two technologies are already
+to enable its unbelievable speed and maneuverability.
+If those

-operable as the Navy claims, could this mean the hybrid craft may
+two technologies are already operable as the Navy claims, could

-also already operable or close to operable?
-Or is this just more
+operable?
+Or is this just more evidence that the whole exotic

-evidence that the whole exotic 'UFO' patent endeavor on the Navy's
+'UFO' patent endeavor on the Navy's behalf is some sort of ruse

-behalf is some sort of ruse or even gross mismanagement of
+or even gross mismanagement of resources?

 At the heart of these questions is the term “operable.”
 In most

-patent applications, applicants must assert proof of a patent’s or
+patent applications, applicants must assert proof of a patent’s

-invention’s “enablement,” or the extent to which a patent is
+or invention’s “enablement,” or the extent to which a patent is

 described in such a way that any person who is familiar with

-similar technologies or techniques would be able to understand it,
+similar technologies or techniques would be able to understand

-and theoretically reproduce it.
+it, and theoretically reproduce it.

 However, in these patent documents, the inventor Salvatore Pais,